 Even when home prices are stable or rising, mortgages with certain characteristics have higher probabilities of claims.
-As of December 31, 2022, mortgages with these characteristics in our primary risk in force included mortgages with LTV ratios greater than 95% (15.0%), mortgages with borrowers having FICO scores below 680 (7.2%), including those with borrowers having FICO scores of 620-679 (6.2%), mortgages with limited underwriting, including limited borrower documentation (0.8%), and mortgages with borrowers having DTI ratios greater than 45% (or where no ratio is available) (15.6%), each attribute as determined at the time of loan origination.
-Loans with more than one of these attributes accounted for 4.4% of our primary risk in force as of December 31, 2022, and 4.1% of our primary risk in force as of December 31, 2021.
+As of March 31, 2023, mortgages with these characteristics in our primary risk in force included mortgages with LTV ratios greater than 95% (15%), mortgages with borrowers having FICO scores below 680 (7%), including those with borrowers having FICO scores of 620-679 (6%), mortgages with limited underwriting, including limited borrower documentation (1%), and mortgages with borrowers having DTI ratios greater than 45% (or where no ratio is available) (16%), each attribute as determined at the time of loan origination.
+Loans with more than one of these attributes accounted for 4% of our primary risk in force as of March 31, 2023, 4% of our primary risk in force as of December 31, 2022, and 4% of our primary risk in force as of December 31, 2021.
 When home prices increase, interest rates increase and/or the percentage of our NIW from purchase transactions increases, our NIW on mortgages with higher LTV ratios and higher DTI ratios may increase.
-Our NIW on mortgages with LTV ratios greater than 95% increased from 11% in 2021 to 12% in 2022 and our NIW on mortgages with DTI ratios greater than 45% increased from 14% in 2021 to 21% in 2022.
+Our NIW on mortgages with LTV ratios greater than 95% was 13% in the first quarter of 2023, 11% in the first quarter of 2022, and 21% for the full year of 2022.
+Our NIW on mortgages with DTI ratios greater than 45% was 23% in the first quarter of 2023, 17% for the first quarter of 2022, and 21% for the full year of 2022.